FRYE INSTITUTE OF EDUCATION

 Frye is about leadership; in its new iteration, Frye engages those who are already leaders in their profession and further develops their skills, particularly in the area of advocacy.
 The Institute addresses challenges in higher education through a variety of topics, empowering librarians and information technologists to instigate conversations and take action on issues of importance not just to their individual institutions, but to the entire higher education community.
 Now more than ever higher education requires leaders, particularly in the information sector, who can inspire, advocate, and implement fundamental collaborative change.

-The Frye Leadership Institute's curriculum is based on three guiding principles:
+The Frye Institute of Education curriculum is based on three guiding principles: